q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 * Test Cases with different architectures(4 of them) on `MNIST` dataset
 * Bonus Topics

 Testing a model will require huge time, my system is Dell I5 with 8gb RAM and 256gb SSD.
-And i had tested these models on my local machine.
+And I had tested these models on my local machine.
 It had taken nearly week to find the test cases and imporve the overall concepts.
-Sometimes, i had to sleep my laptop for saving battery power so some epoch might be seen taken 4+hours of time.
-And yes, i used mobile data to post this blog.
+Sometimes, I had to sleep my laptop for saving battery power so some epoch might be seen taken 4+hours of time.
+And yes, I used mobile data to post this blog.

 # 2 Preliminary Concept